Createdd/Writing/UnderstandingMVC.md

 - stores are able to store any application related state, whereas the model in MVC was designed to store single objects
 - the initiating point Dispatcher makes debugging much easier

-Although some are calling MVC dead, I think Flux is more of a refined and enhanced MVC, sympathizing with [Paul Shan and his conclusion in his article.](http://voidcanvas.com/flux-vs-mvc/)
+Despite the fact that some are calling MVC "dead", I think Flux is more of a refined and enhanced MVC, and thus sympathizing with [Paul Shan and his conclusion in his article.](http://voidcanvas.com/flux-vs-mvc/)

 #### What